-How Does New York Divide Property During a Divorce?
+How Does New York Divide Property During a Nassau County Divorce?

-Regardless of whether or not you or your spouse filed the divorce papers with the courts, it’s important to understand what you can expect from this process, particularly involving property division.
-Generally, the first thing you should know is what property is subject to division during the divorce process.
-In New York, assets are either marital, meaning they are technically owned by both spouses or separate, meaning they are owned solely by one spouse.
+Under New York Domestic Relations Law § 236(B), courts in Nassau County, and across the state, utilize the equitable distribution law when dividing both marital assets and debt.
+In New York, assets are either marital, meaning they are technically owned by both spouses, or separate, meaning they are owned solely by one spouse.
 Only marital property is subject to division during a divorce, as both spouses will retain their own separate property.

 - How long the marriage lasted